Roshan-AWS-Personal/roshan-aws-personal.github.io/_chapters/02-infrastructure-as-code.md

 * **Environment Swaps in a Snap:** By parameterizing with workspaces (or different state backends), I can point the same code at a dev account one moment and a prod account the next—just by changing a GitHub Action variable.
 * **Git-Driven Confidence:** All changes go through pull requests.
 I get a `terraform plan` preview automatically, so I can peer-review infrastructure like I review code.
 * **Secure Secrets Handling:** Access keys, bucket names, and Cognito client IDs live in GitHub Secrets—never hardcoded.
 Onboarding a new collaborator is as simple as granting them repo-level secrets access, not IAM creds.
-* **Repeatability & Disaster Recovery:** Destroying and re-creating an environment is as easy as:
+* **Repeatability & Disaster Recovery:** Destroying and re-creating an environment is as easy as
 ```bash
 terraform destroy && terraform apply
 ```

 No more accidental cloud sprawl or “how-did-that-thing-get-created?” mysteries.